r-lib/httr/cran-comments.md

-This is a minor update to the previous submission which fixes a problem with PUT requests hanging on windows.
+This is a minor update to the previous version which fixed a bug that only occurs in interactive code.

 ---